PowerMax

 -

-Create a CR (Custom Resource) for PowerMax using the sample files provided here.
+a.
+Install the PowerMax driver using default configuration using the sample file provided here.
 This file can be modified to use custom parameters if needed.

 -